+General Information:

+General Information:

 These verses continue the description of the final war for the city of Jerusalem and of how God will save her.

-ULT

-6 On that day there will be no light, but no cold or frost either.

 On that day

-"At that time"
+Alternate translation: "At that time"

 there will be no light

 It is implied that there will be no light from the sun.
-Alternate translation: "there will be no light from the sun" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "there will be no light from the sun" (See: Assumed Knowledge and Implicit Information (p.241)) (See: Assumed Knowledge and Implicit Information (p.241))

 a day known only to Yahweh

-This can be stated in active form.
-Alternate translation: "only Yahweh knows when that day will begin" or "only Yahweh knows when that time will begin" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "only Yahweh knows when that day will begin" or "only Yahweh knows when that time will begin" (See: Active or Passive (p.238)) (See: Active or Passive (p.238))

-ULT

-7 On that day, a day known only to Yahweh, there will no longer be day or night, for the evening will be a time of light.

 living waters

 This normally means running or flowing water, rather than still or stagnant water.
-(See: Idiom)
+(See: Idiom (p.279)) (See: Idiom (p.279))

 the eastern sea

 This refers to the Dead Sea, which is east of Jerusalem.

 the western sea

 This refers to the Mediterranean Sea.